Power of Attorney & Wills Lawyer in Nashville

 Estate planning can also extend to the establishment of trusts within your will.
 These can serve various purposes, from managing education funds for grandchildren to providing care for a family member with special needs.
 By tailoring the provisions in your will, you can create a robust plan that protects your family’s future.

-Understanding Power of Attorney & Other Vital Documents
+Understanding Power of Attorney in Nashville & Other Vital Documents

 A will is one planning document.
 Typically, when people make their will, they also create a power of attorney (POA).
 When you create a POA, you designate a family member or trusted friend to take care of your financial affairs if you become incapacitated (durable power of attorney).
 Again, designating someone to do this takes an enormous burden off your family.